End Game (song): Commercial performance

 "End Game" was the only non-single song from Reputation to debut on the US Billboard Hot 100 upon the release of the parent album.
 It debuted on the chart dated December 9, 2017, at number 86, earning Swift her 75th Hot 100 entry.
 "End Game" debuted at number 32 on the Mainstream Top 40, before rising to number 26 the following week.
 It debuted at number 38 on the Adult Top 40, eventually peaking at number 13.
 In its third charting week, "End Game" rose to number 39, giving Swift her 55th Hot 100 top-40 chart entry and becoming Reputation's fifth top-40 song, following "Look What You Made Me Do", "...Ready for It?", "Gorgeous", and "Call It What You Want".
 "End Game" later reached a peak of number 18.
 The single peaked at number 10 on the Mainstream Top 40, and number 25 on the Rhythmic Songs chart.
 It was certified platinum by the Recording Industry Association of America (RIAA) for exceeding 1,000,000 units based on sales and streaming in the U.S.

 In Canada, "End Game" peaked at number 11 on the Canadian Hot 100 and was certified platinum by Music Canada.
 The single peaked at number 36 on the Australian ARIA Charts and was certified platinum by the Australian Recording Industry Association (ARIA).
 It was certified silver by the British Phonographic Industry in the U.K., where it peaked at number 49 on the UK Singles Chart.
-The song was also certified gold in Brazil and double platinum in Norway.
+The song was also certified platinum in Brazil and double platinum in Norway.